Hansade2005/pixel-pilot/README.md

-# Pixel Pilot - AI-Powered App Development Platform
+# Pipilot - AI-Powered App Development Platform

 A modern web application that allows users to create apps and websites by chatting with AI.
 Built with Next.js, TypeScript, Tailwind CSS, and Supabase.